grobian/carbon-c-relay/carbon-c-relay.md

 right destination(s).
 The route file supports two main constructs: clusters and matches.
 The first define groups of hosts data metrics can be sent to, the latter define which metrics should be sent to which cluster.
 Aggregation rules are seen as matches.
+Rewrites are actions that directly affect the metric at the point in which they appear in the configuration.

 For every metric received by the relay, cleansing is performed.
 The following changes are performed before any match, aggregate or rewrite